rncry/docker101/README.md

 `docker run -it -v ${PWD}/coolapp-dev.py:/usr/local/bin/coolapp -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY coolapp`

-Now change the message in coolapp-dev.py and run that command again..
+Now change the message in coolapp-dev.py and run that command again.. you can see how easy it could be to test whole development branches against production systems.

 ### Attaching to a running container
 Now lets go a little further.
 Change into the `anotherapp` folder, have a look at the files and then build the docker